 Second, cut the eggplant into 1/4 inch thick, round pieces.
 Thin pieces are best.
 Perhaps use a Mandoline slicer as pictured below.

 Do you see the brown seeds in the photo above?
 Eggplant holds a brown bitter juice that we want to extract before we dredge and fry them.

 Third, salt the sliced eggplant pieces.
 Lie them in a platter and salt each layer.
 Let them rest for 15 min.
 Set a timer.
 When they’re finished “sweating” out the bitter brown juice, they’ll look like the picture below if not, even more brown juice than pictured.
 You can pat off the brown juice with a paper towel but, if you don’t, it won’t make a difference in the taste of the fried Italian eggplant.

 Next, let’s start dredging!
+You’re going to get your hands dirty here.
 I put the flour on a paper plate so I can discard the plate easily but, if you want to use a dinner plate, that’ll work too of course.
 But, who wants to wash more dishes?

 You really want to coat the eggplant slices as best you can.
 First, coat them with flour, followed by a nice dunk in the beaten eggs.
 You may need to dunk a couple of times to make sure the egg adheres to the flour.

 Gluten-free option: Use gluten-free flour instead of white flour.

 Next, add them to the hot oil.
 Let them fry for 1-2 minutes on each side.
 Place the frying Italian eggplant on a platter that is lined with paper towels to drain.
 Salt them and start eating them when they cool down a bit!

 This Simple Fried Italian Eggplant is moist and delicious!
 I grew up eating eggplant fried this way.